 #include "IntelExtensions12.hlsl"

-Now create a RWTexture2D<uint2> UAV with register u0 to define the 64-bit Typed Atomic UAV that was setup earlier
+Now initialize u0 with a RWTexture2D for the 64-bit Typed Atomic UAV that was initialized previously on the CPU.

 RWTexture2D<uint2> typedUAV64Bit : register(u0);

-In the shader’s main function the buffer can be used to store values but must be stored as a two part 32 bit integer (uint2)
+In the function the buffer can be used to store values but must be stored as a two part 32-bit integer vector (uint2).

 // Store Low Bytes in first position and High bytes in second position.